sanskritsingh/Telling-Stories-with-Data-Page/Final_Project_Part_II.md

 A graph for all OECD countries.
 As can be seen, many developed countries and popular tourist attractions like Russia, Georgia, Argentina, Maldova and Morocco have a very high accident rate.
 <iframe src="https://data.oecd.org/chart/6iYz" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6iYz" target="_blank">OECD Chart: Road accidents, Deaths, Per 1 000 000 inhabitants, Annual, 1994 – 2019</a></iframe>

+A graph depicting difference between trends for developing countries like India, Bosnia & Herzegovina and Ukraine with that of developed EU countries like France and Italy.
+It is imteresting to see that around 1994 fatal accidents were higher in France in Italy because of an evolving traffic.
+During that time, the developing countries did not have access to good roadways and thus accident rates were less.
+Its interesting to see how that has changed over time!!
+<iframe src="https://data.oecd.org/chart/6iYC" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6iYC" target="_blank">OECD Chart: Road accidents, Deaths, Per 1 000 000 inhabitants, Annual, 1994 – 2019</a></iframe>

+A graph for the largest countries (in square miles).
+Point to note - data not available for China and Brazil.
+<iframe src="https://data.oecd.org/chart/6iYG" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6iYG" target="_blank">OECD Chart: Road accidents, Deaths, Per 1 000 000 inhabitants, Annual, 1994 – 2019</a></iframe>

+A graph for trending tourist locations according to a popular Website - **Smarter Travels** (**10 Trending Travel Destinations for 2021**) [Smarter Travel Website](https://www.smartertravel.com/trending-travel-destinations/).
+We see that most of the popular travel destinations have a fatasl accident rate higher than the world's average for OECD countries!!
+This is something that we should watch out for!
+<iframe src="https://data.oecd.org/chart/6iYI" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6iYI" target="_blank">OECD Chart: Road accidents, Deaths, Per 1 000 000 inhabitants, Annual, 1994 – 2019</a></iframe>

 ## Summary